EKMN/nanoutil/README.md

 ## Goals
 - Verbose API
 - A balance between readability and minimal structure.
 One-liners are okay if they are comprehensible.
-- Minimal footprint when import the entire bundle: target <= 10kb (w/o gzip)
+- Minimal footprint when importing the entire bundle: target <= 10kb (w/o gzip)
 - If new language-features can make the code shorter and more elegant, then it should be refactored to utilize those features.

 ## Utilities from A to Z